jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

-+++
+---
-title=  "Sympathy"
+title: "Sympathy"
-heading=  "Chapter 1"
+heading: "Chapter 1"
-description=  "The Source of our Compassion is our conception of the pain of others" date=  2015-10-30 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments" linkbtext=  "Index" linkf=  "/research/smith/theory-moral-sentiments/part-1/section-1/chapter-2" linkftext=  "Chapter 2"
+description: "The Source of our Compassion is our conception of the pain of others"
-+++
+date: 2015-09-30
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

 ## Compassion